gnu-octave/bootstrap/README.md

  * Download the package.
 If it is a compressed file, decompress it.
  * Open Octave or Matlab command prompt.
  * `cd` to the package directory.
 (The directory contains a file called 'make.m' and 'install.m')
  * Type `make` to compile the mex files from source (or use the precompiled binaries if available.
-If suitable precompiled binaries are not available for your platform, then Matlab/Octave will need access to a C++ compiler.
+If suitable precompiled binaries are not available for your platform, then Matlab/Octave will need access to a C++11 compiler.
 Note that if you skip the `make` step, then the package functions will still work, but some will run significantly slower.)
  * Type `install`.
 The package will load now (and automatically in the future) when you start Octave/Matlab.

  To uninstall, `cd` to the package directory and type  `uninstall`.